 Depending on the degree of damage to your earlobe, there are multiple treatment options.

-For mildly stretched earlobes, the least invasive treatment option is to inject a small amount of filler, such as Restylane or Belotero, directly below the piercing.
-This works to counteract the ‘drooping’ effect and provides temporary cosmetic improvement, lasting from 6-12 months on average.
+For mildly stretched earlobes, the simplest option is to inject a small amount of filler, such as Restylane or Belotero, directly below the piercing.
+This works to counteract the ‘drooping’ effect and gives temporary improvement.
+This can last from 6-12 months on average.

 For more severe stretching, a quick and easy surgical procedure is recommended.
 Surgical repair involves the application of a local anesthetic, excision of the damaged tissue, and repair of the treatment area with sutures.
 This doesn’t mean the end of earrings for you.
 After it has healed, you can re-pierce your ear and have a fresh start.